bsimser/wofm/ReadMe.txt

 Stamina
 -------
 This represents your health.
 When it reaches 0 you die.
-You can restore stamina from special resting stages and fountains.
+You can restore stamina from special resting stages, eating and fountains.

 Luck
 ----